Shelling of Mainila: The incident

 Seven shots were fired, and three Finnish observation posts detected their fall.
 These witnesses estimated that the shells detonated approximately 800 m inside Soviet territory.
 Finland proposed a neutral investigation of the incident, but the Soviet Union refused and broke diplomatic relations with Finland on November 29.

 Materials in the private archives of Soviet party leader Andrei Zhdanov show that the incident was orchestrated to paint Finland as an aggressor and launch an offensive.
 The Finnish side denied responsibility for the attacks and identified Soviet artillery as their source—indeed, the war diaries of nearby Finnish artillery batteries show that Mainila was out of range of all of them, as they had been withdrawn to prevent such incidents.

-The Soviet Union then renounced the non-aggression pact with Finland and on 30 November 1939 launched the first offensives of the Winter War.
+The Soviet Union then renounced the non-aggression pact with Finland and, on 30 November 1939, launched the first offensives of the Winter War.

 Aftermath

 John Gunther, an American journalist and author wrote in December 1939 that the incident "was as clumsy and obviously fabricated as all such 'incidents' have been since Mukden in 1931".
 The Finns conducted an immediate investigation, which concluded that no Finnish artillery or mortars could have reached the village of Mainila.
 Field Marshal C.G.E.
 Mannerheim had ordered all Finnish guns drawn back out of range.
 Finnish border guards testified they had heard the sound of artillery fire from the Soviet side of the border.

 Russian historian Pavel Aptekar analyzed declassified Soviet military documents and found that the daily reports from troops in the area did not report any losses in personnel during the time period in question, leading him to conclude that the shelling of Soviet troops was staged.

 In his 1970 memoir, Soviet Premier Nikita Khrushchev wrote on the start of the Winter War: "We had fired our salvo, and the Finns had replied with artillery fire of their own.
 De facto, the war had begun.
 There is, of course, another version of the facts: it's said that the Finns started shooting first and that we were compelled to shoot back.
 It's always like that when people start a war.
 They say, "You fired the first shot," or "You slapped me first, and I'm only hitting back."

-On 18 May 1994, Russian President Boris Yeltsin denounced the Winter War, agreeing it had been a war of aggression.
+On 18 May 1994, Russian President Boris Yeltsin denounced the Winter War, saying it had been a war of aggression.